primate-run/primate/docs/docs/frontend/react.md

 };
 ```

-Any page under this route subtree renders inside the layout.
+Pages under this route subtree render inside the layout as `children`.

-## i18n
+## Internationalization

-Primate's `t` is framework-agnostic.
-In React, just call it.
+Primate's `t` function is framework-agnostic.
+In React, call it directly:

 ```tsx
 import t from "#i18n";